MinecraftForge/Documentation/docs/rendering/teisr.md

 TileEntityItemStackRenderer
 =======================
+!!! note
+    The features used here only exist in forge versions >= 14.23.2.2638.

-With the release of Forge 14.23.2.2638, a proper way to render items with GL was implemented.
-Using this system is much simpler than the old system, which required a TileEntity, and does not allow access to the ItemStack.
+TileEntityItemStackRenderer is a method to use OpenGL to render on items.
+This system is much simpler than the old TESRItemStack system, which required a TileEntity, and did not allow access to the ItemStack.

 Using TileEntityItemStackRenderer
 --------------------------